robinmattern/FRDocs_dev01-robin/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 #### Note:
 - To install a Letsencrypt SSL certificate you will need a Domain Name.
 Our example creates a domain at GoDaddy.com.

 - There are many domain providers.
 You can expect to pay about $19/yr.
 Often there are sales promotions.
-Also all of them offer many extra services. --- In our FormR example we decline all extra services from the domain provider.
+Also all of them offer many extra services. --- In our formR example we decline all extra services from the domain provider.

 - The GoDaddy web site changes frequently, so the screen shots below may not match.
 The steps are repeatable.
 Contact GoDaddy support for more assistance.
 ----